NPC News

-CDAC Present "We Belong" Panelist
+CDAC Presents "We Belong" Panelists

 The National Park College (NPC) Cultural Diversity Awareness Club (CDAC) hosted a panel of guests continuing the “We Belong” series Friday.
 Guest panelists included Kai Coggin, Lorena Fitzpatrick, Eric Higgins, and Dr. Veronikha Salazar.
 The event also recognized the 50th anniversary of the assassination of Dr. Martin Luther King Jr. and the 90th birthday of Maya Angelou.